SpiritIT/timezonecomplete/README.md

 - We count months from 1 to 12 inclusive, not from 0 to 11 as JavaScript does.
 - With both JavaScript Date and timezone-js Date, the UTC millisecond value is sometimes off (because it depends on your local time).
 The DateTime UTC value is always UTC for dates that have a time zone, and it is equal to the "local" date value for naive dates.
+- format() is a function that takes an [LDML](http://www.unicode.org/reports/tr35/tr35-dates.html#Date_Format_Patterns) formatting string and returns a formatted string.

 ```javascript
 var tc = require("timezonecomplete");